JeordyR/PyEventManager/README.md

 Instead of calling functions directly, you can emit an event and have one or more functions (listeners) configured to listen on that event execute.
 These listeners can currently be run either in a new thread or a new process, allowing the creation of background tasks for long-running jobs off an API event, for example.

+Wrapped listeners return a [Future](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future) that can be waited on to recieve the response(s) back from the listener.

 There are multiple execution options when registering a listener:

 * **Simple**: Execute the function (listener) when the specified event is emitted.